uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 ### Theming and deprecations

 It could be a little better when it comes to reliably theming elements with standard names without deprecating them so often or complicating the process of how to theme specific element types.
-This sort of thing did use up a fair bit of time throughout various Flutter updates.
-This is probably becoming less of a pain point as Material 3 is gradually becoming a thing (despite some existing imperfections at the time of writing).
+This sort of thing did use up a sizable amount of time throughout various Flutter updates.
+This is probably becoming less of a pain point as Material 3 was gradually becoming a thing (there typically being some imperfections with the theme that is trying to mimick the real platform widgets).

 ### Long unresolved bugs

-There are some high and low hanging bugs in Flutter (that had not been resolved for years), but usually these can be worked around.. after a lot of time.
+There are some high and low hanging bugs in Flutter that had not been resolved for years, but usually these can be worked around.. after a lot of time.
 As for issues that can't be worked around.. well.. just hope they won't be a real roadblock.

 ### Inconsistent build behaviour